Marvischief/TIC_TAC_GAMe.github.io/README.md

 Users should be able to:

 - View the optimal layout depending on their device's screen size
-- Play the gane seamlessly.
+- Play the game seamlessly.

 ### Screenshot